MBA in Public Administration: Degree Overview

 To enroll in an MBA degree program, students must have a bachelor's degree from an accredited university or college.
 Usually, schools prefer applicants who hold an undergraduate degree in business, but many schools have special admissions procedures for those who hold other majors.
 Such procedures may include completion of prerequisite business courses.

 Foundation coursework in business topics, such as economics, international business, business law, human resource management, finance and marketing, are typically required as part of an MBA program.
-A specialization in public administration requires students to take additional courses that may cover topics including:
+A specialization in public administration requires students to take additional courses in executive-legislative relations, public budgetary processes and financial management.
+Courses may cover topics including:

 - Public service ethics